 Judgment-Proof Friend

-Plus, his friend, who was also a very young man, had little to no assets or money and was likely judgment-proof anyways.
-Meaning, even if we got a judgment against him, it would have been nearly impossible to collect any money from him.
+Plus, his friend, who was also a very young man, had little to no assets or money and was likely judgment-proof anyway.
+Meaning, that even if we got a judgment against him, it would have been nearly impossible to collect any money from him.
 So, it wouldn’t even have been worth pursuing compensation directly against the friend.

 Settling Without a Lawsuit